emese-meder/Java-Christmas-Tasks/README.md

 ### 2nd Test

 The ThreeIsNotDivisibleByTwoTest() passed both times the tests were run so far.
+Note that the fact that it has passed the first time did not mean that the divisibleBy method was correct.

 ### 3rd Test